 Duke University

-Research Projects and Technical Work
+Recent Research Projects and Technical Work

-Investigated error rate in medical software used to fuse CT and MRI scans
+Investigated error rate in medical software used to fuse CT and MRI scans.

-Shadowed surgeries for the implantation of Deep Brain Stimulation devices
+Shadowed surgeries for the implantation of Deep Brain Stimulation devices.

-Published in Stereotactic and Functional Neurosurgery
+Published in Stereotactic and Functional Neurosurgery.

 Papers, Writings, and Presentations